ericknappe/countdowns/README.md

 - Song title and artist
 - Year information
 - For cover countdowns: original artist and original year
-- External links (Spotify / Deezer / Bandcamp when available)
+- External links (Spotify / Deezer / Apple Music / Deezer when available)

 ### Embedded Player (Rate-Limit Safe)
 - Player iframe is created only when **Play** is pressed